Lebel Model 1886 rifle: Operation, features, and accessories

 In operation, the bolt is turned up to the vertical position until the two opposed front locking lugs are released from the receiver.
 At the end of the bolt's opening phase, a ramp on the receiver bridge forces the bolt to the rear thus providing leveraged extraction of the fired case.
 The rifle is fitted with a two-piece wood stock, and features a spring-loaded tubular magazine in the fore-end.
 Taking aim at intermediate distances is done with a ramp sight graduated between 400 and 800 meters.
 The ladder rear sight is adjustable from 850 to 2,400 meters.
 Flipping forward that ladder sight reveals the commonly used fixed combat sight up to 400 meters.
-The Mle 1886 Lebel rifle has a 10-round capacity (eight in the under barrel tube magazine, one in the elevator, and one in the chamber).
+The Mle 1886 Lebel rifle has a 10-round capacity: eight in the under-barrel tube magazine, one in the elevator, and one in the chamber (although unsafe to leave a cartridge in the chamber as the rifle does not have a safety).
 The Lebel rifle features a magazine cutoff on the right side of the receiver.
 When activated, it prevents feeding cartridges from the magazine.

 The Mle 1886 Lebel rifle was issued with a long needle-like quadrangular épée bayonet, the Épée-Baïonnette Modèle 1886, with a length of 52 cm.
 (20 in.).
 With its X-shaped cross section, the épée bayonet was optimized for thrusting, designed to readily penetrate thick clothing and leather.
 The bayonet was dubbed "Rosalie" by French soldiers who were issued it during World War I.